Timka654/BinarySerializer_v5/README.md

 ### BinaryAttribute

-basic attribute for set type, and size for types how need this, you can use default type or you types overrided IBaseType, or class type which the included to data
+basic attribute for set type, and size for types how need this, you can use default type or you types overrided IBaseType, or class type which the included to data, can set one time for property

 **type** - required parameter